ni/install-systemlink-enterprise/release-notes/09-2022/FileIngestionDatabaseRecovery.md

         Example: `kubectl exec -it fileingestion-mongodb-0 -- mongo`

-1. Port-forward the pod locally by running `kubectl port-forward pods/fileingestion-mongodb-0 50000:27017`, replacing the `0` with the index of the primary replica.
+1. Run `kubectl port-forward pods/fileingestion-mongodb-0 50000:27017` replacing the `0` with the index of the primary replica to port-forward the pod locally.

 ## Importing the database backup into the new MongoDB instance